 20 Hassan Sabry St.

-What I love most about the gallery is how they manage to continually make use of their somewhat modest space; as opposed to the big blockbuster galleries, here you're given the time and opportunity to properly observe the work and have a more intellectual experience.
+What I love most about the gallery is how they manage to continually make use of their space; here you're given the time and opportunity to properly observe the work and have a more intellectual experience.

 The purpose of the exhibition 'UBUNTU revisited' is for the gallery to showcase it's vast and diverse collection of artists and their works.
 It's important for galleries to do so in order to serve and satisfy all preferences, and I personally find it the best way to discover a multiplicity of artists.